ajpinedam/maui-wiki/Development.md

-This page contains steps to build and run the MAUI repo from source.
+This page contains steps to build and run the MAUI repository from source.

 ### Requirements